Inha-united-soccer/INHA_Localization/README.md

 ### ▸ Assignment-Aware Measurement Modeling

-Detected field markers (L, T, X, goal posts) are associated with map landmarks using a **global one-to-one assignment** solved by the **Hungarian algorithm**.
+Detected field markers (L, T, X, goal posts) are associated with known map landmarks using a **global one-to-one assignment formulation**, solved via the **Hungarian algorithm**.

-- Prevents duplicated landmark assignments
+- Prevents duplicated assignments to the same landmark
-- Naturally handles partial and unordered observations
+- Naturally supports partial and unordered observations

-Measurement likelihood is evaluated using a **distance-anisotropic Gaussian model**:
+Measurement likelihood is evaluated using a **distance-anisotropic Gaussian error model**:
 - Residuals are decomposed into **radial** and **tangential** components
-- Uncertainty scales with landmark distance
+- Measurement uncertainty increases with landmark distance

-This yields robust, geometry-aware likelihood evaluation under sparse observations.
+This approach enables robust and geometry-aware likelihood evaluation, even when observations are sparse or partially ambiguous.

 ---

 ### ▸ Adaptive Hypothesis Management via ESS-Controlled Resampling

-The filter monitors **Effective Sample Size (ESS)** to detect weight degeneracy.
+To maintain a well-conditioned particle set, the filter continuously monitors the **Effective Sample Size (ESS)**.

-- Resampling is triggered only when necessary
+- Resampling is performed only when weight degeneracy is detected
-- Preserves multi-modal hypotheses under symmetry
+- Multi-modal hypotheses are preserved under symmetric uncertainty
-- Enables rapid convergence when observations become informative
+- Efficient convergence is achieved once observations become informative

 ---

 ### ▸ Reference-Guided Pose Finalization with Temporal Gating

-Pose estimation is formulated as a **temporal consistency problem**.
+Final pose estimation is formulated as a **temporal consistency problem**.

-- **Initialization**: select the highest-weight particle to avoid unstable averaging
+- **Initialization**: the highest-weight particle is selected to establish a stable initial reference
-- **Tracking**: apply position and orientation gating relative to the previous pose
+- **Tracking**: particles are filtered using position and orientation gating relative to the previous estimate
-- **Estimation**: compute a weighted mean if sufficient consensus exists,
+- **Estimation**: a weighted mean is computed when sufficient consensus exists;
-  otherwise fall back to the maximum-weight hypothesis
+  otherwise, the system falls back to the maximum-weight hypothesis

-The final pose is stabilized using **orientation gating** and **EMA smoothing**, enabling symmetry resolution through time rather than instantaneous clustering.
+The final pose is further stabilized using **orientation gating** and **exponential moving average (EMA) smoothing**, allowing symmetric ambiguities to be resolved gradually over time rather than instantaneously.

 ---
 ## Performance Evaluation